kryptokrona/kryptokrona-docs/guides/Using-trtlbot-plus-plus.md

 If someone has tipped someone, then reacting with :tip: on the message on which they tipped(`.tip 1 @RockSteady#7588`) will send the recipient (in this case, RockSteady) with the same amount he was originally tipped (in this case, 1).
 So the recipient (RockSteady) gets 2 TRTL.

+### Tipping Multiple People

+The syntax for tipping multiple people is- `.tip 1 <@person1 @person2>` For example, `.tip 1 @RockSteady#7588 @bebop#2640`

+This will tip RockSteady *and* bebop 1 TRTL **each** (it will not divide the 1 TRTL in between the 2) The bot will still pull a fee of 0.1 TRTL extra from your balance.

+This can be used to tip - so far - an unlimited amount of people, given that you have enough balance.
+The bot will PM you after it has sent the payments to everyone, letting you know the TX Hash, your updated balance, and how many people it sent it to, along with the number of
+- successful payments(the payment went through)
+- unsuccessful payments (the payment did not go through for some reason)

+If you tip multiple people, some who have registered their wallets and some who haven't, the bot will react with :almost100: and :sos: for both(only once).
+However, it will not let you know whose wallet has not been registered, simply the amount of people it did send it to(so you can deduce the no. of people it was not able to send to by subtracting the number of successful payments from the number of people you tipped).

+*Sadly, trying to tip "Roles" (like `@dev-turtle`, `@everyone`, `@here` etc) and expecting the bot to automatically tip everyone with that said role won't work, as it has not been programmed to do so :(*

 #### Information which is nice to know

 The minimum you can send is 0.11 TRTL.
 The bot will take an extra 0.1 TRTL on top of what you tipped to account for fees.
-So if you tipped 1 TRTL,  1.1 TRTL will be pulled from you account so that the full 1 TRTL reaches the recipient
+So if you tipped 1 TRTL,  1.1 TRTL will be pulled from your account so that the full 1 TRTL reaches the recipient

 If you try to tip someone who isn't registered, the bot will react with :sos: and PM him with instructions on how to register.
 Or you could link him to this guide :)

-That's it!
-Enjoy tipping and getting tipped :)

 ## Security of trtlbot++'s wallet